Stephen S. Wu

 In addition, Steve represents start up companies as outside general counsel, including providing assistance with business formation and deals in which he drafts and negotiates technology-related agreements, such as master service agreements, online application/XAAS/cloud agreements, terms of service, licenses, joint ventures, development agreements, and marketing agreements.
 His litigation practice focuses on trade secret misappropriation, computer fraud, and data theft.
 Also, his practice also includes copyright and trademark litigation, as well as general commercial litigation.

 Before joining Silicon Valley Law Group, Steve was a Silicon Valley partner at Cooke Kobrick & Wu LLP.
-Before starting his private practice, was the second in-house attorney at VeriSign, Inc. At VeriSign, he was in charge of the team managing the company's policies and procedures (certificate policies and certification practice statements) supporting its secure ecommerce (public key infrastructure) services.
+Before starting his private practice, was the second in-house attorney at VeriSign, Inc. At VeriSign, he was in charge of the team managing the company's security policies and procedures (certificate policies and certification practice statements) supporting its secure ecommerce (public key infrastructure) services.
 Before VeriSign, Mr. Wu practiced with two large law firms, Jones Day and the firm now known as K&L Gates, in the areas of intellectual property, commercial, and general litigation, as well as technology licensing and transactions.
 From 1988 to 1990, Steve served as a law clerk to the Hon.
 Joseph P. Kinneary, U.S. District Court for the Southern District of Ohio.

 J.D., Harvard University